-You’ve probably heard of the term “shooting RAW” or “RAW format” – in fact, there’s a Facebook page dedicated solely to the celebration of this great tool of digital photography.
-You may be aware that it’s preferable to shoot in this format – but do you know why?
+You’ve probably heard of the term “shooting RAW” or “RAW format,” and you may be aware that it’s preferable to shoot in this format – but do you know why?
 And are you aware of the potential drawbacks of shooting RAW?
 Read on to get a firm grasp on what RAW can do for you.

 Why to Shoot RAW